openstack-archive/fuel-docs/pages/production-considerations/0015-sizing-hardware.rst

 * HA architecture
 * Network Storage is not latency sensitive

-In order to achieve this, you can use two 1Gb links per server (2 x 1000 Mbits/second / 17 VMs = 118 Mbits/second).
+In order to achieve this, you can use two 1 Gb links per server (2 x 1000 Mbits/second / 17 VMs = 118 Mbits/second).

 Using two links also helps with HA.
 You can also increase throughput and